 Which insurance coverage is required by law?

 The compulsory motor insurance in Thailand or “Por Ror Bor” is required by law.
-The coverage of compulsory car insurance is very limited, so it is suggested to purchase additional voluntary insurance.
+The coverage of compulsory car insurance is very limited, so it is suggested to purchase additional voluntary motor insurance.
 Home insurance isn’t required by law, however, natural disasters like flooding are common in Thailand.
 Regarding life insurance coverage, in Thailand it is not required, however, strongly suggested to have life insurance coverage.

 Can insurance cover plastic surgery, dental services, and LASIK?